Police culture will change, says Home Office minister

 Mr Green said the officers' comments had been "palpably untrue", adding: "He deserves an apology."

 Mr Green added: "Andrew Mitchell clearly can command the resources that other people might not be able to prove that what individual police officers said about him wasn't true.
-So that's the key underlying issue."'Surprising'
+So that's the key underlying issue."

 Mr Green said: "If police officers behave badly then it's really serious for the police.
 But it's a very small minority who behave badly.
 By and large the police do their job well."